Public Partner Schools & Trails

 The Santa Margarita Elementary School LATO Center also includes:

 - A dedicated Nature Classroom (Room 801) provided by the Atascadero Unified School District.
 This is used for training Oak Ambassadors and for school science and nature enrichment classes.

-- Marguerite’s Native Oak Community Landscape, located at the entrance to the Santa Margarita Ranch LATO Trail near the end of the school parking lot.
+- Marguerite’s Native Oak Community Landscape aka Upper Gateway to Nature, located at the entrance to the Santa Margarita Ranch LATO Trail near the end of the school parking lot.